-- A minimum undergraduate overall grade point average (GPA) of 2.70 as reported on the official final transcripts from all accredited institutions. - A score of 900 or higher using formula (1) or 950 or higher using formula (2) or 1,250 or higher using formula (3) or 1,300 or higher using formula (4).
+- A minimum undergraduate overall grade point average (GPA) of 2.70 as reported on the official final transcripts from all accredited institutions. - A score of 900 or higher using formula (1) or 950 or higher using formula (2)

-To exit conditional status, students must have completed all undergraduate prerequisite course requirements and must have maintained a minimum grade point average of 3.00 with no grade below a "B" in the first 9 semester hours of master's level courses taken while classified as a conditional graduate student.
-The student may then be admitted as a regular student, subject to the approval by the Dean of the School of Business.
+To exit conditional status, students must have completed all undergraduate prerequisite course requirements with a minimum grade point average of 3.0 and must have maintained a minimum grade point average of 3.0 with no grade below a "B" in the first 9 semester hours of master's level courses taken while classified as a conditional graduate student.
+The student may then be admitted as a regular student, subject to the approval by the Dean of the School of Business Administration.